Saint Kilian Catacomb Chapel

 Do I need to know Latin to follow the traditional Latin Mass?

 In short, participation in the Latin Mass is primarily interior; i.e., words to understand are not essential.
 For those interested in praying along at the Holy Mass, we provide Latin-English Missals that contain easy-to-follow, step-by-step translations of all prayers, hymns and responsorials.
-The Epistle, Gospel and homily will always be in English, of course.
+The Epistle, Gospel and homily will always be in the vernacular, of course.

 How do I use the Latin Rite?